-Top Types & Bottom Types
+Top Types and Bottom Types

 In the previous chapter, we expanded our understanding of types with narrowing, widening, and immutability using const assertions.
 In this chapter, we will explore TypeScript’s top types (any and unknown), the bottom type (never), and the special type (void).